-Nonviolent Communication (NVC) is a method developed in the 1970s by Marshall Rosenberg.
-This American psychologist is also the founder of The Center for Nonviolent Communication (CNVC), a global nonprofit organization, and the author of Nonviolent Communication: A Language of Life.
+Non-violent communication (NVC) was developed in the 1970s by Marshall Rosenberg.
+This American psychologist is also the founder of The Center for Nonviolent Communication (CNVC), a global non-profit organization, and the author of the bestselling nonviolent communication book, Nonviolent Communication: A Language of Life.

-The term "non-violent" echoes Gandhi's philosophy of being able to interact with another person without harming them.
+The term "nonviolent" echoes Gandhi's philosophy of interacting with another person without harming them.

 Nonviolent Communication is a combination of language, thinking, communication skills, and influence that serve my desire to do three things:

 Free me from cultural conditioning that is at odds with the way I want to live my life.

 To gain the power to connect with myself and others in a way that allows me to give naturally from my heart.